tomduck/pandoc-tablenos/README.md

 #### Tagged Tables ####

-You may optionally override the table number by placing a tag in a table's attributes block as follows:
+The table number may be overridden by placing a tag in the table's attributes block as follows:

     A B
     - -